Houston All-Star Correa leaves game with thumb injury

-HOUSTON (AP) — All-Star Carlos Correa has left the Houston Astros' game against the Seattle Mariners with a jammed left thumb.
+HOUSTON (AP) — All-Star shortstop Carlos Correa has left a game against the Seattle Mariners with a jammed left thumb.

 Correa was pulled Monday after swinging and missing at a pitch in the fourth inning.
 He grimaced in pain and walked around for a moment before trainers arrived.
 He was replaced by Marwin Gonzalez.

 Correa jammed the same thumb on a headfirst slide at home plate July 4 and sat out the next day.

 The 22-year-old Correa is hitting .320 with 20 homers and 67 RBIs for the AL West-leading Astros.
 He drove in a run with a sacrifice fly in his first at-bat Monday.

 The team says he will be re-evaluated Tuesday.